nova-video-player/aos-avos/doc/audio_passthrough.md

 - Passthrough `can_write()` may use exact capacity gating when playback-head accounting is usable, but falls back to the previous permissive behavior if the exact gate stalls on a given track instance.
+- After a passthrough flush, `play()` is deferred until the first successful post-flush write.
+This avoids starting an empty direct/compressed AudioTrack while still ensuring the track restarts after seek/resume.
+- The permissive fallback is startup-aware:
+  - before the passthrough playhead has ever advanced, the stall threshold is `250ms` so routes with frozen startup playhead accounting do not starve;
+  - after the playhead has advanced, the threshold is `latency + 250ms`, clamped to `250..1500ms`, so high-latency full-buffer stalls get time to recover before blind writes resume.

 ### AC3 recoding (Mode 3)